sejalpuraswani/AI-Ticket-Routing-Tool/README.md

 Whereas:

 **Ticket:**
-"Increase the homepage heading font size to 24px."
+"Checkout button not working"

 **Result:**
-No Decision Required → Design Team
+No Decision Required → Development Team

 The key principle is that a UI or design change does **not** automatically mean a PM decision is required.
 The system looks for actual product-level judgment, prioritization, trade-offs, approval, or clarification.

-## Assumptions & Shortcuts
+## Assumptions

-Given the time constraint of the assignment, the MVP intentionally focuses on the core classification and routing workflow.
+The MVP intentionally focuses on the core classification and routing workflow.

 - **AI + rule-based hybrid:** AI is used to understand and classify the ticket, while deterministic rules control the final routing.
 - **Predefined teams:** The MVP uses a limited set of execution categories such as Design, Development, and QA rather than dynamically discovering teams.
 - **PM as the decision owner:** Any ticket classified as requiring a product-level decision is routed to the Product Manager.
-- **No individual workload assignment:** The MVP routes to a team/role rather than selecting a specific person based on availability, workload, or expertise.
-- **No production integrations:** The MVP does not integrate with tools such as Jira, Linear, Zendesk, or existing enterprise ticketing systems.
 - **Ambiguous requests:** Requests that cannot be confidently routed are intended to be handled through a manual-review/fallback path rather than being randomly assigned.

 ## MVP Scope